PacoReinaCampo/SoC-RTOS/doc/book/chapters/chapter12.md

 The software design process is complete when its objectives and the objectives of the integral processes associated with it are satisfied.
 Guidance for this process includes:

-   a.
-Low-level requirements and software architecture developed during the software design process should conform to the Software Design Standards and be traceable, verifiable and consistent
+   1. Low-level requirements and software architecture developed during the software design process should conform to the Software Design Standards and be traceable, verifiable and consistent

-   b.
-Derived requirements should be defined and analyzed to ensure that the higher level requirements are not compromised.
+   2. Derived requirements should be defined and analyzed to ensure that the higher level requirements are not compromised.

-   c.
-Software design process activities could introduce possible modes of failure into the software or, conversely, preclude others.
+   3. Software design process activities could introduce possible modes of failure into the software or, conversely, preclude others.
 The use of partitioning or other architectural means in the software design may alter the software level assignment for some components of the software.
 In such cases, additional data should be defined as derived requirements and provided to the s ystem safety assessment process.

-   d.
-Control flow and data flow should be monitored when safety-related requirements dictate, for example, watchdog timers, reasonableness-checks and cross-channel comparisons.
+   4. Control flow and data flow should be monitored when safety-related requirements dictate, for example, watchdog timers, reasonableness-checks and cross-channel comparisons.

-   e.
-Responses to failure conditions should be consistent with the safety-related requirements.
+   5. Responses to failure conditions should be consistent with the safety-related requirements.

-   f.
-Inadequate or incorrect inputs detected during the software design process should be provided to either the system life cycle process, the software requirements process, or the software planning process as feedback for clarification or correction.
+   6. Inadequate or incorrect inputs detected during the software design process should be provided to either the system life cycle process, the software requirements process, or the software planning process as feedback for clarification or correction.

    Note: The current state of software engineering does not permit a quantitative correlation between complexity and the attainment of safety objectives.
 While no objective guidelines can be provided, the software design process should avoid introducing complexity because as the complexity of software increases, it becomes re difficult to verify the design and to show that the safety objectives of the software are satisfied.